Content API Basics

 CORS, or cross-origin resource sharing, is a mechanism that allows a web page to make XMLHttpRequests to another domain (i.e. a domain different from the one it was loaded from).
 CORS is supported in a specific set of modern browsers.
 The Box API supports CORS on an app-by-app basis.
 If you’re building an application that needs CORS, please contact us with a description of your use case.

 We are always maintaining, fixing, and enhancing our API.
 As such, you should expect new endpoints to show up, new fields to be added to responses and new error codes to appear.
 We recommend that you build your code to gracefully ignore things that you aren’t expecting, and to handle errors in standard HTTP-centric ways.
+If you are curious what might be coming next, or what has been released recently, you’re welcome to watch the Content-API backlog

 Please use the box-api tag on StackOverflow for any questions or suggestions.